mryap/fierce-robin/src/pages/about.md

 * Volunteer in a committee of 10 people, to bring Measurecamp to Dublin, Ireland

-### Conversion Optimization
-* Involved in a conversion optimization project for an E-commerce store (on-going)
-* Conducted A/B tests and achieved 47% improvement website sign-up for an online tax-return service using Visual Website Optimizer

 ### Google Data Studio
 * Using Google Data Studio, help organisation develop reporting capabilities to see post-click performance